WooCommerce module overview

 - Top rated

 Note: These categories are determined by WooCommerce and cannot be individualized.
-If you want to display a different set of items, follow the procedure above for inserting a custom list of multiple products.
+If you want to display a different set of items, follow the procedure above for inserting a custom list of IDs for multiple products.

 - Drag a WooCommerce module into your page layout.